wellesley-cs230/wellesley-cs230.github.io/hw4.md

 * Feel free to use any helper methods that you think are useful

-**4. No main() is required in the Deck class**
+**4. No `main()` is required in the Deck class**

 Instead, create another client class called `Game.java`.
 This class contains only a <code>main()</code> method.
 It main purpose is to test your `Deck` class.
 Make sure you test your methods as you develop your code.

 **5. Write good javadoc**

-Make sure you add nice javadoc to your code that includes:
+Make sure you add nice javadoc to your code:
-* <code>above the class documentation</code> (but below any `import` statements):
-Provide a quick description of what this class is doing.
+* Above the class documentation (but below any `import` statements): Provide a quick description of what this class is doing.
-Use the <code> @author </code> and <code> @version </code> tags.
+Use the <code>@author</code> and <code>@version</code> tags.

-* <code>above a method documentation</code>: For every method provide a short sentence to succinctly and accurately describe what this method is doing.
-Also, use the <code> @param </code> and <code> @return </code> javadoc tags as needed.
+* Above a method documentation: For every method provide a short sentence to succinctly and accurately describe what this method is doing.
+Also, use the <code>@param</code> and <code>@return</code> javadoc tags as needed.

-* <code> in-line comments </code> if needed: Add them only as appropriately, to document code that may be not easy to understand.
-You should strike for a balance here: Ideally, the reader of your code should be able to follow it by just reading the comments.
+* In-line comments: Add them only as appropriately, to document your code.
+You should strike for a balance here: ideally, the reader of your code should be able to follow it by just reading the comments.
 At the same time, you should not document the obvious.
 * Finally, take a look at the documentation automatically produced for your class in BlueJ, (click the Source Code button at the top right of the editing window and select Documentation) and examine it to make sure it is complete and reads well.

 **6. Testing**

 Save the printout of the `Game` class into a file named `GameTesting.txt`.

 ## Submitting your code

-* Submit your commented `Card.java`, your `Deck.java`, your `Game.java`, and your `GameTesting.txt`, to Gradescope.
+Submit your commented `Card.java`, your `Deck.java`, your `Game.java`, and your `GameTesting.txt`, to Gradescope.

 Remember that in Gradescope you have to upload all the files at once.
 Every submission you do overwrites the previous one, so if you upload one file at a time, only the last will be  saved.

 Check your submission to make sure the right files have been submitted.

-### Happy Coding!

 (Optional) If you would like to try JUnit, you can use this file: [DeckTest.java](assign207/DeckTest.java)